NiksheyYadav/Sentry/docs/TRAINING.md

 The model expects 1-channel grayscale input.
 Make sure your dataset loader outputs grayscale images with `mean=[0.5], std=[0.5]` normalization.

+### Low-Light / Webcam Accuracy Issues

+If your trained model performs poorly in low-light conditions (common with webcams), the preprocessing now includes automatic lighting normalization:

+- **CLAHE** (Contrast Limited Adaptive Histogram Equalization) enhances local contrast
+- **Adaptive gamma correction** brightens dark images automatically

+This is applied by default in `EmotionClassifier.preprocess`.
+If you still experience issues, try:
+1. Improving your lighting conditions
+2. Adjusting `clip_limit` parameter in `LightingNormalization` (higher = more contrast)

 ### "No samples found"

 Check your data directory structure matches the expected format (see Dataset sections above).